 Guidance about how residential provision is inspected in further education colleges.

-Our first principle of inspection is to focus on the things that matter most to children’s lives.
+Our first principle of inspection is to focus on the things that matter most to children and young people’s lives.
 The SCCIF is not a ‘one-size-fits-all’ framework.
 The evaluation criteria are broadly consistent across the different types of children’s social care services but they reflect the unique nature of each type of service.

 - 1. Introduction What a common inspection framework means.

-- 2. The inspection principles Focusing on children, being consistent, and prioritising resources.
+- 2. The inspection principles Focusing on children and young people, being consistent, and prioritising resources.

-- 3. The focus of inspections Evaluating the impact of services on young people.
+- 3. The focus of inspections Evaluating the impact of services on children and young people.